Privacy Policy

 7. DATA SECURITY

-We have put in place appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, or altered or disclosed.
-In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a business need to know.
-They will only process your personal data on our instructions and they are subject to a duty of confidentiality.
+In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a legitimate business need to know.
+They will only process your personal data on our instructions and they are subject to appropriate confidentiality obligations.

 8. DATA RETENTION